bennetimo/ghost-sync/README.md

 You need to link in the ghost-backup container, and its volumes

-`docker run -it --rm --link ghost-backup:backup --volumes-from ghost-backup-container --volumes-from your-data-container -v ~/.ssh/yourprivatekey:~/.ssh/id_rsa -v /var/run/docker.sock:/var/run/docker.sock:ro -e SYNC_HOST=178.62.43.109 -e SYNC_USER=tim -e SYNC_LOCATION=/sync/upandultra.com bennetimo/ghost-sync -d`
+`docker run -it --rm --link ghost-backup:backup --volumes-from ghost-backup-container --volumes-from your-data-container -v ~/.ssh/yourprivatekey:~/.ssh/id_rsa -v /var/run/docker.sock:/var/run/docker.sock:ro -e SYNC_HOST=host -e SYNC_USER=user -e SYNC_LOCATION=location bennetimo/ghost-sync -d`

 > Note the -d flag specified, and the mounting of the docker socket.
 This is so ghost-sync can execute the ghost-backup container.